 From: Maritime Launch Services

-Maritime Launch Services is a commercial aerospace company based in Nova Scotia.
-Our plan is to establish a commercially-controlled, commercially-managed, launch site that would provide rocket launch services to clients, in support of the growing commercial space transportation industry.
-The development of this facility will allow the Cyclone 4M launch vehicles to place satellites into low-earth and/or sun synchronous orbit, building to a launch tempo of eight launches per year.
-This would be the first commercial orbital launch complex in Canada.
+Maritime Launch is a Canadian-owned commercial aerospace company based in Nova Scotia.
+Maritime Launch is developing Spaceport Nova Scotia, a launch site that will provide satellite delivery services to clients in support of the growing commercial space transportation industry over a wide range of inclinations.
+The development of this facility will allow the Cyclone-4M and other prospective launch vehicles to place their satellites into low-earth orbit, building to a launch tempo of eight launches per year.
+This will be the first commercial orbital launch complex in Canada.

 // end //